 This guide will explain how to look past the surface of big sticky buds and into the working parts that make up the cannabis flower.
 The process of inspecting for quality is much like how people pick out produce, by touching, smelling, and squeezing to determine if it is ripe for purchase.
 However, cannabis has a few extra steps, so we consulted with the cannabis community and our industry experts to break down the most popular and trusted methods of inspecting cannabis for quality.

-The most common methods from the community
+The most common methods to identify good cannabis from the community

 We surveyed the cannabis community via Survey Monkey to determine the top 3 factors to consider when inspecting bud for quality.
 According to Canadian cannabis patients and connoisseurs the top three signs to check are: